vorner/spirit/README.md

 (**[API Docs for master][docs]/[User Guide][user-guide]**)

-A helper to make creating and configuring unix daemons easier.
+Spirit aims to help with combining configuration and command line parsing, reloading it at runtime and provides various ready-made helpers for common parts of configuration like logging.

+In other words, it cuts down on glue code between many different libraries and makes writing unix daemons easier.

 ## License